 You can install Excel Add-In separately or during Client Tools installation.
 This topic describes how to install Excel Add-In separately using the installer.
-You can also install it at a command prompt (on page 146).
-However, do not install Excel Add-In on the machine on which you have installed Historian Administrator or data archiver.
+You can also install it at a command prompt (on page 134).
+However, if installing via a command prompt, do not install the Excel Add-In on the machine that you have installed the Historian Administrator or data archiver.

 - 1. Run the InstallLauncher.exe file. - 2.
-Select Historian Excel Add-in.
+Select Install Excel Add-in for Historian.